Two Borderland teachers die from COVID-19

-EL PASO, Texas (KTSM) — Las Cruces Public Schools and El Paso Independent School District are each mourning the loss of beloved educators who died from the COVID-19 virus over the weekend.
+EL PASO, Texas (KTSM) — Las Cruces Public Schools and the El Paso Independent School District are each mourning the loss of beloved educators who died from COVID-19 over the weekend.

-Guillen Middle School band director Alfredo “Freddy” Valles, 60, passed away Sunday after a short battle with the virus.
+Guillen Middle School band director Alfredo “Freddy” Valles, 60, died Sunday after a short battle with the virus.
 His family tells KTSM 9 News that he had no underlying medical conditions.
 Valles taught at Guillen for 39 years and also served as assistant band director at Bowie High School.

 “Thank you for never giving up on us kids from Segundo.
 When many teachers would jump ship, you stayed and you inspired.
 You are the definition of a true educator and mentor.
 We will always love and miss you, Mr. Valles,” student Mario Macias wrote on Facebook.